Some businesses seem to have it made. They have a faithful following that only seems to grow year after year.

 In fact, you can build your own wildly successful loyalty program by hitting the right notes for your organization and members.
 Hint: “right” could mean something very different for you than it does for other successful businesses.

-There are a lot of reasons an association might want to build a new member benefits platform.
+There are a lot of reasons an association might want to build a new member benefits for associations platform.
 Some are attempting a formal loyalty strategy for the first time.
 Some may not be seeing the results they want and are beginning to rethink their solutions.

 Without a clear direction from the beginning, some are tempted to blindly try what works for others, hoping it will work for them.
 However, this is a risky approach, especially if it costs money and time you don't have to spare, or will make it hard to measure success.